Cook Brown Building Control – Complaints Procedure

 • Failure to implement a decision.

-• Failure to comply with the Building Control Performance Standards.
+• Failure to comply with the BSR Professional Conduct Rules for Registered Building Control Approvers.
+See here.

-• Failure to abide by the CICAIR Code of Conduct for Approved Inspectors.
+• Failure to abide by the BSR Code of Conduct for Registered Building Inspectors.
+See here.

 • Dissatisfaction with an answer to a query or a response to a request for a service.

-• Failure to follow the Approved Inspectors agreed policy or procedures.
+• Failure to follow the RBCA`s agreed policy or procedures.

 • Failure to take proper account of relevant matters in coming to a decision.